10 Tips to Choose the Best Tech Stack for Web App Development in 2024

 Using such products in a tech stack for web development has some advantages.
 They are very cheap and can be launched instantly, but such solutions do not take into account the specifics of the company and conversion will not be very high.

-When talking about a technology stack for web development, it is also appropriate to mention mobile applications, where two approaches have recently been taken: native development and cross-platform technologies.
+When talking about how to choose a technology stack for web application development, it is also appropriate to mention mobile applications, where two approaches have recently been taken: native development and cross-platform technologies.
 Native apps use original programming languages, in particular, Swift (for iOS; previously it was Objective-C) and Java (for Android), whereas various cross-platform technologies are based on different programming languages, in particular: Flutter, React Native, etc.

 Complex applications are typically written using native technologies, as there are often problems with cross-platforms technologies that mean that some functions will be simply impossible to execute.
 Users may also face additional inconveniences, such as a heavy load on their device’s RAM or rapid battery drain, etc.